“Nobody Died At Sandy Hook”

 “As with Ground Zero after 9/11, Sandy Hook Elementary and all the evidence have been completely obliterated” pg.
 81

 That’s not how it works.
-The evidence was removed before the school was demolished.
+All evidence was thoroughly collected and removed before Sandy Hook Elementary was demolished.

 “This would never have been tolerated if an actual crime had been committed—at least one that was meant to be investigated.” pg.
 81

-Except the investigation was over.
+Except the investigation was already completed.
 That’s why they were able to release a final report.

 “Employees who worked on the project were required to sign nondisclosure agreements.
 They were not only prohibited from removing anything from the site, but they were forbidden from discussing publicly anything they may have observed or not observed during the demolition, such as an absence of bullet marks on the walls or blood on the floor of the classrooms.” pg.
 81

-The obvious reasons for an NDA were covered earlier.
+The obvious reasons for an NDA were already covered.

-Fetzer claims that the bullet marks were actually made with a drill, but they would likely look all the same to construction workers.
+Fetzer claims these bullet marks were made with a drill, but to a construction worker, bullet and drill holes would look the same.

 “This is underscored by an article in the Newtown Bee, clear acknowledgment that Sandy Hook Elementary was old, unsafe, and not up to code at the time of the alleged shooting.” pg.
 82

-The Newtown Bee never, ever said that Sandy Hook had been unsafe to occupy.
-Feel free to read the article in question for yourself.
-The levels of hazardous materials uncovered in construction debris were higher than expected, but that is of course something completely different.
-It does not mean that a building is uninhabitable.
-After all, the children didn’t strap on their backpacks to go learn in a pile of construction rubble every day.
+The Newtown Bee never, at any point, suggested that Sandy Hook was unsafe for occupancy.
+You can read the article for yourself.
+What it actually reported was that levels of hazardous materials in construction debris were higher than anticipated, which is entirely different from a building being uninhabitable.
+After all, the kids didn’t show up every day ready to learn in a pile of construction rubble.

 “Research has resulted in a ‘Sandy Hoax Surprise,’ a convincing youtube video by QKultra identifying eight alleged Sandy Hook victims and six brothers of victims singing in the Newtown children’s choir at the 2013 Super Bowl, February 3, 2013.” pg.
 82

-This is truly one of the dumbest claims of all-time.
-And that spans nearly every conspiracy theory that I’ve ever encountered.
-But what do you expect when your source is an anonymous YouTube user named “QKultra”?
+This might just take the prize as one of the dumbest claims of all time—across nearly every conspiracy theory I’ve ever come across.
+But what do you expect when the source is an anonymous YouTube user named “QKultra”?

-The most prominent example provided on this page, by way of a still from a YouTube video, is of Dawn Engel.
-Or two girls that Lee claims are Dawn Engel:
+The most cited example here, shown in a YouTube still, is of Dawn Engel.
+Or rather, two girls Lee insists are Dawn Engel:

-Lee must think that her readers are too stupid or too blind to not realize that these girls look nothing alike.
-And in case it’s unclear due to the dubious quality of the provided example, here are better quality photos of Olivia Engel as well as the girl who performed with the Sandy Hook Elementary School choir:
+Apparently, Lee thinks her readers are too clueless or too unobservant to notice that these girls look nothing alike.
+But if the low quality of the example photo isn’t clear enough, here are higher-quality images of Olivia Engel and the girl who actually sang with the Sandy Hook Elementary School choir:

 “The newly recognized victims are all older than they appear in the photos released at the time of the ‘shooting,’ giving credence to the theory that the victims’ photos we were shown were outdated images.” pg.
 84

-You can read more about this ludicrous claim here and here.
+You can read more on this ludicrous claim here and here.

 “The children in the Newtown choir, whoever they are, seem quite happy to be singing at the Super Bowl, smiling and running across the field after the event—giving no sign of the trauma they had suffered less than two months prior.” pg.
 84